zzantares/ProxmoxVE/CONTRIBUTING.md

 Before making any contribution you should know:

+- **Development of new features happens in the `develop` branch**, when this branch is stable enough it will merge with `master` and a new release will be made.
+Critical bug fixes can be applied directly to `master`.
+- In your fork you can add changes to which ever branch you want, but if you submit a PR do so against the `develop` branch or as a new branch altogether. **Any PR made to the `master` branch will be rejected (unless it contains a critical bug fix)**.
-- All code contribution should follow PSR-1 and PSR-2 coding style standards.
+- All **code contribution should follow PSR-1 and PSR-2** coding style standards.
 (Thanks to [Alexey Ashurok](https://github.com/aotd1))
-- You should code the tests for any function you add, some times is not possible but try doing it.
+- You should **code the tests for any function you add**, some times is not possible but try doing it.
 Personally I like more the *black box* testing approach.
-- All functions need to be properly documented, all comments, variable names, function names only on english language.
+- **All functions need to be properly documented**, all comments, variable names, function names only on english language.
 - Variables and functions names should be self descriptive.